Prove that tools emulating users (Playwright, JMeter, Selenium, etc.) can recognize the gamut of controls on a challenging web app.

 “An example application that captures prominent and ugly functionality found on the web.
 Perfect for writing automated acceptance tests against.”

-Ruby code to create “the-internet” is now at
+Ruby code to create “the-internet” was at account saucelabs but forked to:

 The website was originally created at https://github.com/tourdedave/the-internet by Dave Haeffner since 2015 part 1 and part 2 of “Selenium Test Automation: Practical Tips & Tricks” presentation recorded in Israel.
 In his May 2016 “How to use Selenium successfully” slidedeck he said: